 - Do not wai bar girls.

-- Do wai a monk if you go to speak with one at the temple (as set out above), though there is no need to wai every monk you see walking down the street.
+- Do wai a monk if you go to speak with one at the temple, although there is no need to wai every monk you see walking down the street.
 You should, however, step aside and allow the monk ample space to walk past unhindered.
-If you are woman, step away from the monk and keep your distance while walking.
-Monks take a vow of celibacy and so a woman should not present herself in close proximity.
+If you are woman, step keep your distance from monks if they are walking towards you: Monks take a vow of celibacy and women are expected to keep their distance to make this easier.

-- Don’t keep waiiing everyone.
-A wai is not to be used instead of a hello.
+- Don’t keep wai-ing everyone for everything.
 Overusing a wai will make you look silly and devalue its meaning.